Nihiru/SD/System Design Framework.md

         - When defining features make sure to list out features from user perspective and then get it reviewed by interviewer
 - Clarifying the terminologies present in the requirements specifications.
 - Since it is a System Design interview.
 Focus should be on the system and not on the algorithm and model.
+- Make sure all the feature clarifications question are answered before proceeding with the **Design** phase.

 ### Non-Functional Requirements
 - You should ask questions to build **preliminary tuition** on what could break the system, and when it does, some areas that can be